-- A taste for innovation: The Chinese love novelty, new technologies and all kinds of modern gadgets.
+- A taste for innovation: The Chinese love novelty, new technologies, and all kinds of modern gadgets.
 Thus, the electric car is perceived as “the car of the future”.
-It is therefore a selling point to Chinese who really want to catch up with the technological gap they have been accumulating.
+It is therefore a selling point to the Chinese who really want to catch up with the technological gap they have been accumulating.

 - Limited maintenance: The mechanism of an electric car is far less complex than that of a gas car.
 There would be 7 times fewer components in an electric car!
 The car is thus much easier to repair and requires less effort to maintain.

 China hopes that electric cars will be able to account for one-fifth of all car sales in China by 2025.
 That is why some restrictions have been put in place.
 Since builders’ offers and government support for the purchase of electric vehicles have had mixed success, a new wave is now coming.
 A system of quotas will be imposed from 2019 on each manufacturer present in the Chinese market.
 This quota will be set at 10% of sales of electric or hybrid vehicles for 2019 and 12% for 2020.
 If they are not respected, the manufacturers will therefore have to buy credit from competitors that were over the quota.
 This should really motivate the sales of these models in the years to come.

 In addition, foreign car manufacturers are forced to find a local partner and start a joint venture.
 This can be quite hard, especially when transferring technical knowledge and know-how to Chinese partners.
 But Ford, Volkswagen, General Motors, Renault and PSA have already all signed joint venture agreements to conquer this growing market.